DmitrySharabin/mavo-firebase-firestore/README.md

 ### Customization

-By default, the **Firebase** backend stores data in a file which name matches the name of a Mavo app.
-You can change it by specifying the name of the file after the `databaseURL`.
-The `databaseURL` and the filename must be divided by forward slash, like so: `mv-storage="databaseURL/filename"` (see [example](#demo) below).
+By default, the **Firebase** backend stores data in the `mavo-apps` collection in a file whose name matches the name of a Mavo app.
+You can change it by specifying the name of the collection and the name of the corresponding file after the `databaseURL`.
+The `databaseURL`, the collection name, and the filename must be divided by forward slash, like so: `mv-storage="databaseURL/collectionName/filename"`.
+You can also leave the collection name default and specify only the file name, like so: `mv-storage="databaseURL/filename"` (see [example](#demo) below).

 Need to get realtime updates?
 Add the `mv-firebase-realtime` attribute to the Mavo root element.